true crime

 Investigators were back to the drawing board, trying to find the killers.

-In recent years, new teams of investigators and prosecutors have worked on the case.
-There have been updated efforts to get new leads via DNA advances.
+In recent years, there have been updated efforts to get new leads via DNA advances.

 Authorities began searching through a public online DNA database used for population studies to see if there was a match to the DNA evidence found on the four girls.
 And there was an initial match.